contentful/forma-36/packages/forma-36-website/README.md

 This is the home for documentation relating to Forma 36, the Contentful design system.

-The website is broken down into four main sections:
+The website is broken down into three main sections:

 - Foundation - Information relating to the basic building blocks of creating Contentful products - design tokens, typography, colour, etc.
 - Guidelines - In-depth guidelines to design topics - how we write content, how we space our components, etc.
 - Components - In-depth documentation on how to use our components.
-- Resources - Links to resources such as our Sketch UI kit, GitHub repos or other tools.

 ## Development